Ebdruplab/ansible-collection_ebdruplab/ansible_collections/ebdruplab/semaphoreui/roles/project_deploy/README.md

 # Ansible Role — `ebdruplab.semaphoreui.project_deploy`

 Deploy a complete Semaphore project from one declarative variable tree.
-The role logs in (or uses an API token), validates your config, optionally deletes an existing project, then creates/links **keys, repositories, views, inventories, environments,** and **templates** — idempotently.
+The role logs in (or uses an API token), validates your config, optionally deletes an existing project, then creates/links **keys, repositories, views, inventories, environments, templates, schedules,** and **integrations** — idempotently.

+You can see a working example under the repository’s **`tests/`** directory.

+---

 ## Requirements

-- Ansible 2.10+
+* Ansible 2.10+
-- Collection: `ebdruplab.semaphoreui` (this role lives inside it)
+* Collection: `ebdruplab.semaphoreui` (this role lives inside it)
-- A reachable Semaphore instance
+* A reachable Semaphore instance

+---

 ## Defaults (quick view)